acmfi/AdventCode/Readme.md

 Code for the solutions of Advent Code: http://adventofcode.com

-Every day shoul be in it's own directory, and every user must create his own directory for every day they answer.
+Every day should be in it's own directory, and every user must create his own directory for every day they answer.

 Leaderboard: 196473-6dc11ccc